kevingatp/Yii2-Basic-Login-DB/README.md

     }
 ```

-Add this above the controller class
+Add this above the controller class to import the SignupForm model
 ```
 use app\models\SignupForm;
 ```